khilnani/devops/windows/README.md

-## docker

-- General > Enable: Expose daemon on tcp://localhost:2375 without TLS
-    - Append host on each command. eg: `docker -H tcp://0.0.0.0:2375 images`
-    - Or, update `~/.bashrc` with: `export DOCKER_HOST='tcp://0.0.0.0:2375'`
-- Shared Drives > Enable C Drive as shared
-    - CMD: Use `%CD%` for working directory
-    - PowerShell: Use `$PWD` like on Linux

 ## Git for Windows

+> Don't forget to add to your PATH - `C:\Program Files\Git\bin` - to use `bash` from the Console

-> When using the Git for Windows Shell / MinTTY.
+When using the Git for Windows Shell / MinTTY.

 - Use `.bash_profile ` with below to use general `/bashrc` files
 ```